 With intense noise exposure, hair cells release neurotransmitter molecules that damage cellular connections between the cochlea and the brain.
 Persistent noise exposure often results in permanent damage to these structures along with permanent hearing loss.

-In 2014, scientists from Cornell University published a study in the journal Cell Metabolism, demonstrating that injecting mice with a molecule, nicotinamide riboside (NR), protects against hearing loss following intense noise exposure — acoustic trauma.
+Scientists from Cornell University published a study in the journal Cell Metabolism, demonstrating that injecting mice with a molecule, nicotinamide riboside (NR), protects against hearing loss following intense noise exposure — acoustic trauma.

 “This discovery identifies a unique pathway and a potential drug therapy to treat noise-induced hearing loss,” said Dr. Kevin Brown, a lead author of the study, in a press release on the study.